 ERNST & YOUNG (HELLAS) Certified Auditors - Accountants S.A.
-Fax:+30 210 2886 905 8B Chimarras str., Maroussi 151 25 Athens, Greece
+Fax:+30 210 2886 905 8B Chimarras str., Maroussi 151 25 Athens.
+Greece ev.com

+Tel: +30 210 2886 000

+Key audit matter

+How our audit addressed the Key audit matter

+Valuation of inventories (separate and consolidated financial statements)

-Key audit matter How our audit addressed the Key audit matter Valuation of inventories (consolidated financial position of December 31, 2019, the Group presents inventories amounting to €88.7 million, which includes a provision for impairment of €0.8 million.
-As described in Note 3.13 of the consolidated financial statements, the Group records inventories at the lower of cost or net realizable value.
-Critical judgement and estimates are exercised by the Group management in identifying and assessing the amount of allowance for inventories, which include among other, estimation of obsolete inventories that will be destructed during the following period, evaluation of seasonality and estimation of the slow-moving inventories.
-We consider that because of the judgment involved in inventory valuation and the assumptions used by management, in combination with the significance of the amount of inventories to the Group financial statements, valuation of inventories is a key audit matter.
-Group discloses the related accounting policies and estimates, and the assumptions used for inventory valuation, in Notes 2.2, 3.13 and 13 of the consolidated financial statements.
+In the separate statement of financial position of December 31, 2019 the Company presents inventories amounting to Euro 22.3 million, which includes a provision for impairment of Euro 0.4 million.
+The respective amounts in the consolidated statement of financial position of December 31, 2019, the Group presents inventories amounting to Euro 35.9 million, which includes a provision for impairment of Euro 0.5 million.

+As described in Note 3.13 of the separate and consolidated financial statements, the Group records inventories at the lower of cost or net realizable value.

+Critical judgement and estimates are exercised by the Group management in identifying and assessing the amount of allowance for inventories, which include among other, estimation of the slow-moving inventories, estimation of obsolete inventories that will be destructed during the following period, evaluation of seasonality and estimation of the future selling prices of the products.

+We consider that because of the judgment involved in inventory valuation and the assumptions used by management, in combination with the significance of the amount of inventories to the separate and consolidated financial statements, valuation of inventories is a key audit matter.

+The Company and the Group disclose the related accounting policies and estimates, and the assumptions used for inventory valuation, in Notes 2.2, 3.13 and 11 of the separate and consolidated financial statements.

+We have performed the following procedures:

+- Historical costs and margins were tested on a sample basis through reconciliation of purchase cost and margins with the original purchase invoices and sales invoices. - We recomputed on a test basis the weighted average valuation method that is used to value inventories. - We assessed whether there were inventories which were sold with a negative margin and whether this was considered for inventory valuation at the lower of cost or net realizable value. - At year end, we attended on a part of inventory counts in Company and Group stores and distribution centers, to validate on a sample basis whether there were indications of obsolesce - We assessed management's estimations for slow moving inventories through observing on a sample basis historical sales and seasonality. - We evaluated the historical accuracy of allowance inventories assessed of management by comparing on a sample basis the actual loss from inventory destruction, inventory write offs or other entries related to inventories to the historical allowance. - Furthermore, on a sample basis, we validated the mathematical accuracy of management's calculations for inventory provision. - We also assessed the adequacy of the disclosures which are included in the notes to the consolidated financial statements.

 ERNST & YOUNG (HELLAS) Certified Auditors - Accountants S.A.
-Fax:+30 210 2886 905 8B Chimarras str., Maroussi 151 25 Athens, Greece
+Fax:+30 210 2886 905 8B Chimarras str., Maroussi 151 25 Athens.
+Greece ev.com